Azathothas/Stars/README.md

 ## Rust

+- [nullpo-head/wsl-distrod](https://github.com/nullpo-head/wsl-distrod) – Distrod is a meta-distro for WSL 2 which installs Ubuntu, Arch, Debian, Gentoo, etc. with systemd in a minute for you.
+Distrod also has built-in auto-start feature on Windows startup and port forwarding ability.
 - [chmln/sd](https://github.com/chmln/sd) – Intuitive find & replace CLI (sed alternative)
 - [XAMPPRocky/tokei](https://github.com/XAMPPRocky/tokei) – Count your code, quickly.
 - [watchexec/watchexec](https://github.com/watchexec/watchexec) – Executes commands in response to file modifications